Cast your mind back to being 12.

 Now, Mary and John do have one extra option:

-One payment goes to the bank to clear the mortgage; the second payment goes to your family.
-So in this instance, Mortgage Protection very much could be used like Life Insurance.
+One payment goes to the bank to clear the mortgage; the second payment goes to your family even though your mortgage is cleared.

-To clear things up completely, let’s also look at an example of Life Insurance in real life.
+To clear things up completely, let’s also look at an example of Life Insurance in real life (#irl)

-Mary and John are back at it again, not so happy but now they have an extra mouth at the table.
-This time, they want to get €250,000 worth of Life Insurance each over 30 years.
+Mary and John are back at it again, not as happy as when they first met, and now they have an extra mouth at the table.
+This time, they want to get €250,000 worth of Life Insurance each over 30 years just in case they kill each other.

 With Joint Life Insurance, they get one fixed pay-out of €250k when whoever dies first goes kaput.